wddlz/fss16iad/project/code/Report.md

 In the paper[2] Automated Game Analysis via Probabilistic model Checking , the authors did a case study to show how a probabilistic model checking tool can be used for automated analysis in a uncertain environment and agent.
 The paper did an analysis of two scenarios  claiming  in linear strategies - slow is better than faster and in non-linear strategies - the shorter conceding time is better.
 Authors covered limited scenarios since the simulation was done manually using prism model checking tool.

-We on the other hand used genetic algorithms to cover more area.
+We on the other hand used genetic algorithms to cover more scenarios.

 ### 6. Implementation
 #### 	1. Prism parser